Eight-Mansions/Oyaji-Hunter-Mahjong/release/Oyaji Readme.txt

   HOWEVER!
 A true Hunter completes the game from start to finish!
   # WARNING # You can't see the end credits if you use the level select code!

-## Known Untranslated Text ##
-- When an oyaji attacks, a red jagged bubble appears with the name of the text.
-- When you win a round (Hunter Chance!) or lose (Punishment Time!)

-Unfortunately, the old ANIM tool does not accept the existing dimensions and the game refuses any resizing unlike other anims in game.
-So until the new 3DO image tool 3it adds ANIM support, we don't have a way to fix it.
-We do have images ready, so we can update the patch then!

 ## Credits ##
 SnowyAria - Translation, Video Edits, Image Edits
-Yuvi - Image Edits
-blametherobots - Image Edits
+Yuvi - Miracle Hacking, Image Edits blametherobots - Image Edits

 ## Special Thanks ##
-trapexit - 3it 3DO Image Tool creating and image debugging help fixel - ODE saves so many blank CDs testing on console!
+trapexit - 3it 3DO Image Tool creating and image debugging help fixel - ODE saves so many blank CDs testing translations like this and others!
 Shentok, Tacowavable (THIS COULD BE YOU!) - Playtesting!

 ## Contact ##